MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 3, Remade and re-added skin system.
 Added new skins: Chaos, Snake

-4, Remade the ui in level
+4, Redesigned the UI in level

 5, Added new option: Water Quality